 Let us and the rest of the ITF family know about your actions around container safety by:

 - Emailing reports and pictures to: email@example.com

-- Using the social media sharing buttons at the top of the page to share this website with your own friends and followers.
+- Using the social media sharing buttons at the bottom of the page to share this website with your own friends and followers.

 - Tagging us on Facebook @ITFglobal or on Twitter @ITFglobalunion #itfcontainersafety